zhu733756/markdowns/installer/GPU-Operator.md

     value: true
 ```

-**If the installation process times out, you can check if the docker images are pulling.**
+**If the installation process times out, you can check whether the docker images are pulling or not.**

 ##### [Considerations to Install in Air-Gapped Clusters](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#considerations-to-install-in-air-gapped-clusters)